You hesitate and you don’t know if it is possible to visit Marseille in a secure way because you hear everywhere that Marseille is a dangerous city ?

 The 11th district and its city Air Bel.

-But also the 9th arrondissement including the Hauts de Mazargues (Cayolle-la Soda).
+But also some areas of the 9th arrondissement including the Hauts de Mazargues (Cayolle-la Soda).

 Which are the least dangerous districts in Marseille ?